ml4/example-sentinel-vault/README.md

 ### Apply Normal Vault ACL Policy and Test

-If following this whole README, go into the Vault ACL policies directory and _log back in with a privileged token_. and apply the policy to Vault to allow token-holders to read from an Accounting team path.
+If following this whole README, go into the Vault ACL policies directory and _log back in with a privileged token_.
+Apply the policy to Vault to allow token-holders to read from an Accounting team path.
 Write such a path:

 ```bash
 $ pushd vault_acl_policies